pablobernabeu/website-files/content/applications-and-dashboards/Bernabeu-2018-modalitynorms/index.md

 This web application presents linguistic data over several tabs.
 The code combines the great front-end of Flexdashboard—based on R Markdown and yielding an unmatched user interface—, with the great back-end of Shiny—allowing users to download sections of data they select, in various formats.

-- A cool, recent finding was the reactable package, which puts Javascript into the cells, allowing coloured bars, etc.
+- A nice find was the 'reactable' package, which implements Javascript under the hood to allow the use of colours, bar charts, etc.

    ```